albertllousas/dependency-inversion-principle-explained/readme.md

 - Overcomplicating/overengineering: People tend to create complicated architectures on top of that but the pattern is really simple and powerful.
 - Misunderstanding: People misunderstand the pattern, and they just create abstractions for any component.
 Decoupling for the sake of decoupling doesn't make sense.
 - Sense of code duplication: Objects models could be represented differently when used in different layers,  the ones that come from the database or the UI representation could be different to the ones used in the app core, so in some cases we will have to parse from one domain to another and it will cause a sense of duplication.

-## creating-a-simple-architecture

-Now that we understand the pattern, let's use it to create a simple and clean architecture.

-TODO

 ## Resources